 Austin Java’s coffee is pretty good, but the real reason I go there is because they have this cake I like to look at.
 It appears to be a pumpkin loaf with a big, drizzled matrix of white icing or possibly white chocolate.
 I’ve never actually bought a piece because I’m afraid it might look better than it tastes.
 Instead, I always tell myself I’ll make it at home.
 But then I forget about it, because I go away on a trip and come back thinking about other things besides pumpkin cake.

-So yesterday, after finding a tempting pumpkin loaf recipe that called for molasses, butter and lots of spices, I decided it was finally time to make a loaf that looked like Austin Java’s.
+So yesterday, after finding a tempting pumpkin loaf recipe calling for molasses, butter and lots of spices, I decided it was finally time to make a loaf that looked like Austin Java’s.
 But because the recipe was for “mini loaves”, well, I did minis.

-If you have some mini loaf pans, this one’s worth a try.
-It’s very moist so even though there’s less surface area, the loaves won’t be dry.
+If you have some mini loaf pans, this recipe is worth a try.
+The Mini Pumpkin Loaves are very moist, so even though there’s less surface area, the loaves won’t be dry.

 The original recipe called for 9 mini loaves (2 ½ by 3 ½ inches), but my mini loaf pans are somewhat bigger (3 by 5 and 3 by 6) so I used those and adjusted the temperature a bit.